 You only need 2 ingredients for these easy low carb chips!
-Crispy, cheesy and moreish, this flavoursome LCHF snack is ready in minutes.
+Crispy and cheesy, this flavoursome Keto snack is ready in minutes.

 Do you get those days when you feel you NEED to relax?